amor71/LiuAlgoTrader/docs/source/Concepts.rst

 Data is either loaded directly from a data-providers, or updated in real-time using web-sockets.

-* `DataLoader()` class introduces a DataFrame like interface to load existing data from a data providers, or updating data from web-sockets,
+* `DataLoader()` class introduces a DataFrame-like interface to load data from a data providers, or updating data from web-sockets,
 * `StreamingAPI()` and `DataAPI()` are abstract classes for integrating data-providers (there are implemented connectors for both Alpaca and Polygon),
-* `data_loader_factory()` instantiate implemetation for StreamingAPI and DataAPI, based on the selected data-providers,
+* `data_loader_factory()` instantiates implementation for `StreamingAPI()` and `DataAPI()`, based on the selected data-providers,
-* `Trader()` is a base-class for integration Broker APIs (currently only Alpaca is supported),
+* `Trader()` is a base-class for integration Broker APIs (only Alpaca is currently supported),

 Usage Fundamentals
 ------------------

-The framework exposes three `base classes` for scanners, strategy and miner.
-The first two are for basic trading activities, while miners can we used for more advanced off-market calculations.
+The framework consists of 3 `base classes`: `Scanner`, `Strategy` and `Miner`. `Scanner` and `Strategy` are for basic trading activities, while `Miner` are for advanced off-market calculations.
-The framework comes equiped with a generic scanner, though it is recommended to be used as a reference point only.
+The framework comes with a generic `Scanner`, though we recommend to treat it as a reference.

 When using the framework, you will likely create a Python file with your scanners, each inheriting from the Scanner base-class, and one or more Python files for strategies that inherit from the Strategy base-class.
 Once you get your building blocks in place, you use the `tradeplan.toml` file to instruct the framework which scanners & strategies to instantiate, and the select the configuration parameters that will be passed for each.

-All your trading actions are stored to a database, and all trades are automatically analyzed at the end of the trading session.
+All your trading actions are stored in a database, and all trades are automatically analyzed at the end of a trading session.
 You can then use a multitude of notebooks for further analyze and improve the performance on your algo trading strategies.

 Hands-free framework
 --------------------

-`LiuAlgoTrader` is designed to be a (near) high throughput & scalable framework, that optimizes the underlying hardware.
+`LiuAlgoTrader` is designed to be a (nearly) high throughput & scalable framework, that optimizes at utilizing the underlying hardware.

-It is designed to be hands-free framework for strategy developers, elevating the need to worry about communication disconnects or understanding low level considerations.
+It is designed to be a hands-free framework for strategy developers without the need to worry about low-level considerations such as connection issues.

 High Level Architecture
 -----------------------

-Polygon.io, Alpaca and the other real-time stock data providers are using WebSockets_ to send data.
+Polygon.io, Alpaca and other real-time stock data providers are using WebSockets_ to send data.
 In most cases data providers become impatient when posted data is not collected by the intended recipient on a timely manner.